by Shan Huang

 Function and Cultural Significance

 Evidences from the Ding Kiln and similar excavations suggests three sources of demand for Ding ware.
 The first, courts and Buddhist monasteries, which demanded high-end prestige pottery; the second, domestic households, who looked for pieces for general use; and finally, international export demands.
 This section thus discusses some of the ways Ding plates of a similar shape to Fig. 1 may have been used.
 Rawson discussed the central Asian influences of silverware on ceramics in China.
 These effected the shapes, forms, and designs of the ceramics of the time, and the extreme thinness of Ding ware dishes is likely to have been inspired by thin silverware plates.
 Being the lightest of all ceramics, Ding ware shared characteristics of silver wares as well as glass.
-The extremely thin and light pieces were thus used to accompany other rarer objects made by metal or glass. .
+The extremely thin and light pieces were thus used to accompany other rarer objects made by metal or glass.
+One of the reasons that Ding ware was sought after by all classes of people for domestic food use was because it was very thin yet remained strong.
 The decoration was important, also, to demonstrate the affluence of the individuals acquiring it.

 The use of such plates in Fig. 5, which shows a banquet in the Five dynasties period, Han Zizai (second left) a minister of the Emperor, is listening to pipa and on the small table in front of him, several plates containing various colourful finger-foods can be seen.
 The dishes are in various shapes and sizes, and one plate shares the shape and size of the object in Fig. 1.
 The scene is coherent with the earlier idea of Rawson that dishes were designed, produced, and used as sets rather than single items.
 In the seminal fictional work Dream of the Red Chamber (红楼梦) from the Qing dynasty, Ding plates are also mentioned as being used in sets during a game of wine drinking.
 ‘There are forty white Ding plates.
 These smallest plates containing many snacks to go with wine, from dried and fresh food, local and imported food, seafood and game.’
 Ding ware was often designed to be best viewed through the food itself.
 Fig 6. demonstrates this highlighting of the feature of an incised flower on a Ding dish.
 When tea is poured into the Ding bowl, currently in the Guanfu Museum Beijing, it enhances the embossment effect.
 One might infer that the design of the bowl would, therefore, again be of particular importance to the owner of the item, which brings this article to the motif itself.